ficstamas/advanced-graphics-project/README.md

 # advanced-graphics-project
-Project for the Advanced Graphics course
+Project for the Advanced Graphical Algorithms course<br>
+Tested under Firefox 74.0 (64-bit)

 ## Pre-requirements under Firefox

-Becouse of the changes according to CVE-2019-11730, under Firefox we have to change a flag to not threat the `file:///` URI as unique origin by CORS.
+Because of the changes according to CVE-2019-11730, under Firefox we have to change a flag to not threat the `file:///` URI as unique origin by CORS.

 Copy `about:config` in to the URL bar<br>
 and set <br>